antennaforge/10m-3el-phased-array-yagi/Elements.md

 2. Mid 1 segment (arrow shaft): Keep original length at 30 inches.
 Two inches of the root side is stripped and covered with 4 sheets of Shim 1 and slides into the tent pole.
 3. Mid 2 segment (arrow shaft): Keep original length at 30 inches.
 This connects to Mid 1 using Connector 1 which is covered with Shim 2.
 Connector 1 has a 2 inch overlap on each side.
 4. Mid 3 segment (arrow shaft): Cut to 18.5 inches.
 This connects to Mid 2 using Connector 2.
 Connector 2 is covered with 1 and 1/3 sheets of Shim 3 before sliding Mid 3 and Mid 2 over it.
 Connector 2 has 1.5 inch overlap on each side.
 5. Tip segment (6 mm K&S aluminum tube): Cut to 12 inches.
 This slides into Mid 3 using Shim 1.
 This will be the tuning tube, all others are fixed.
-See Cebik antenna element lengths table below.
+Pull the tip in or out of Mid 3 to adjust half-element length.
+See Cebik antenna element lengths table in [Tuning](Tuning.md) Table 1.

 # Preparing elements and Connectors